-Weekly seminars: All of our internships combine practical experience with professional development through a series of weekly seminars that focus on the role of museums in society.
-During our fall and spring internships, seminars take place Tuesdays, 9:30 am–1:30 pm, and in summer they take place from 9:30 am–5:30 pm.
+Weekly seminars: Our internships combine practical experience with professional development through a series of weekly seminars that focus on the role of museums in society.
+During our fall and spring internships, seminars take place on Tuesdays, 9:30 am–12:30 pm, and in the summer they are held on Tuesdays, 9:30 am–5:30 pm.
+Attendance is mandatory.
 The seminars look critically at the history of museums, question how museums have responded to current events, trends, and social issues, and ask interns to envision what the next generation of museums will look like.
 Seminars include intimate conversations with Brooklyn Museum curators, conservators, educators, and collection and exhibition specialists, as well as invited artists and outside experts.
 You’ll also visit local artist studios, museums, and other cultural institutions.
-In every task, interns gain skills and perspectives on museum work, and learn how to transfer those skills to other types of professional experience.
+Over the course of the internship, interns gain skills and perspectives on museum work, and learn how to transfer those skills to other types of professional experience.

 Spring 2023 Semester Internships

 Applications for spring internships open on October 6, 2022, and are due by November 6, 2022, at 11:59 pm.
 Spring and fall internships are paid, part-time opportunities ($16 per hour, 18 hours per week).
 In addition to working in your department, interns must attend seminars every Tuesday, 9:30 am–12:30 pm.

 May 30–August 4, 2023

 Applications for summer internships open in February 2023.
 Check back for updates.
 Summer internships are paid, full-time opportunities ($16 per hour, 35 hours per week).
 In addition to working in your department, interns must attend seminars every Tuesday, 9:30 am–5:30 pm.

 September 22–December 1, 2023